The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 Tanzania Agricultural Development Bank (TADB) Development Bank

-Mortgage Banks: 2 First Housing Company Tanzania Mortgage Bank CEO Sasa M. Chonza
+House Financing Companies: 1 First Housing Company Tanzania House Financing Company CEO Sasa Chonza

-Tanzania Mortgage Refinance Company Mortgage Bank CEO Oscar Mgaya
+Mortgage Refinancing Company: 1 Tanzania Mortgage Refinance Company (TMRC) Mortgage Bank CEO Oscar Mgaya

 Financial Inclusion: Microfinance, Agency Banking, Mobile Money, Credit and Forex Bureaus

-Consequently, Tanzania has recorded a significant growth in the level of financial inclusion in the last decade.
-According to the Financial Sector Deeping Trust (FSDT), a programme aimed at increasing financial inclusion in Tanzania, the percentage of adult Tanzanians who access formal financial services increased from 16% in 2009, to 58% in 2013 and 65% in 2017.
-And accessibility, measured by the proportion of the population living within 5 kilometres from where financial services are provided, has grown from 45% to 86% nationally and is at 78% for those living in rural areas.
-In the same year however, only 16.7% of adults have or use bank services (9% in 2009).
+Consequently, Tanzania has recorded significant growth in the level of financial inclusion in the last decade.
+According to the Financial Sector Deeping Trust (FSDT), a program aimed at increasing financial inclusion in Tanzania, the percentage of adult Tanzanians who access formal financial services increased from 16% in 2009 to 58% in 2013 and 65% in 2017.
+And accessibility, measured by the proportion of the population living within five kilometers from where financial services are provided, has grown from 45% to 86% nationally and is at 78% for those living in rural areas.
+In the same year, however, only 16.7% of adults have or use bank services (9% in 2009).

 FSDT’s second National Financial Inclusion Framework (NFIF) 2018-2022 aims at increasing the percent of adult Tanzanians using formal financial services to 75% by 2022.
 Unlike the previous framework which put more emphasis on accessibility, the current Framework focuses on achieving the financial inclusion vision through the usage of financial products and services, without losing sight of access.